May 17, 2012

 Wherever they settle, British people generally find the New Zealand climate to be very pleasant, and indeed it is.
 Temperatures are rarely hot or cold enough to make you feel uncomfortable.

-Particularly welcome is the fact that New Zealand winters, unless you live in the mountains, are shorter, warmer and sunnier than the UK.
+New Zealand winters, unless you live in the mountains, are shorter, warmer and sunnier than the UK.

 The fact that New Zealand lies closer to the equator than the UK means that its winter days are longer and the nights are shorter.